 If you would use the closing in a note to a close friend, it’s probably not suitable for business correspondence.

 Capitalize the first word of your closing.
 If your closing is more than one word, capitalize the first word and use lowercase for the other words.
 For example:

 Once you have chosen a word or phrase to use as a sendoff, follow it with a comma, some space, and then include your signature.

-If you are sending a hard copy letter, leave four lines of space between the closing and your typed name.
-Use this space to sign your name in pen.
+Printed letter: If you are sending a hard copy letter, leave four lines of space between the closing and your typed name.
+Use this space to sign your name in ink.

-- How to set up your email signature, with a list of what to include in it.
+Here’s how to set up your email signature, with a list of what to include in it and samples.